 nVent Electric (NVT) Gets a Buy Rating from Rosenblatt Securities

-Rosenblatt Securities analyst Scott Graham maintained a Buy rating on nVent Electric (NVT) yesterday and set a price target of $29.00.
-The company’s shares closed last Monday at $24.90.
+In a report released today, Scott Graham from Rosenblatt Securities maintained a Buy rating on nVent Electric (NVT), with a price target of $31.00.
+The company’s shares closed last Monday at $26.77.

 See today’s analyst top recommended stocks >>